 Video of the Day

-Do Money Orders Expire?
+How Money Orders Work

-Money orders generally don't expire, although some services deduct from the value of the money order if it isn't used by a designated number of months or years.
-A bank money order generally doesn't have this stipulation, but you'll need to check with the branch anyway.
+In addition, some services deduct from the value of the money order if it isn't used by a designated number of months or years.
+A bank or credit union money order generally doesn't have this stipulation, but you'll want to check with the branch anyway.
 A USPS money order doesn't have this service fee either.
 However, issuers such as Western Union and MoneyGram include information on such charges on the back of the money order.

-Where to Cash Money Order
+Where to Cash Money Orders

 Replacing Lost Money Orders

-- USPS.com: Domestic Money Orders
+- USPS: Sending Money Orders